rltianlab/rltianlab.github.io/_posts/2021-04-23-lab-move-to-sustech.md

 ---
-title: Lab move to SUSTech
+title: Lab moved back to SUSTech
 author: Ruilin Tian
 layout: post
 group: news
 ---

- **Lab moved back to SUSTech after 3 months at Shenzhen Bay Laboratory**
+ **Our lab moved back to SUSTech after 3 months at Shenzhen Bay Laboratory**

  A new start!